 If you choose to share in the happiness of others, rather than compulsively dwelling in negatives, then you have happiness for free.

 In history there are countless examples where twisted interpretations of beliefs lead to the justification, or even glorification, of murderous and sadistic tendencies.
-Such beliefs give a person an identity in opposition and superiority to other people, who can be condemned and abused from a position of personal righteousness.
+Such beliefs give a person an identity in opposition to and superiority over other people, who can be condemned and abused from a position of personal righteousness.

-In a conscious state of love and kindness, the causing of suffering could not be enacted, no matter what is thought or believed.
-True compassion always serves as a natural safety valve to any thought, for the question is always: are you alleviating suffering or causing it?
+In a conscious state of love and kindness, the causing of suffering could not be enacted.
+True compassion always serves as a natural safety valve, for the question is always: are you alleviating suffering or causing it?